 But in August 2018 Google released a massive core update that focused far more on User Experience & not simply on SEO techniques.
 It has been dubbed the ‘Medic Update’ but it can affect websites in any area.

-One e-commerce website that we manage was hit fairly hard by this update, but only for a certain category of products, which made it quite interesting.
-And after a bit of detective work, looking at why one category of products was different to other categories, we were eventually able to determine what the main problem was.
+One e-commerce website that we built was hit fairly hard by this update, but only for a certain category of products, which made it quite interesting.
+And after a bit of detective work, looking at why one category of products was different to others, we were eventually able to determine what the main problems were.

 The specific problem

 The e-commerce website in question is a very busy Glitter Tattoos website that sells tattoo stencils, face paint stencils, face paints & glitter.
 And only the Glitter products were affected.
 All other products remained in the top 10 on Google, but during September 2018, the glitter products had completely vanished from Google search results.

 Before August / September 2018, this website was in the top 10 for all major keywords & products, so we were certain that it was affected by the Google algorithm update… we just had to find out what the specific problems were.